sofathitesh/doconce/doc/demos/manual/html/_sources/manual.txt

 included in another document (which is often the case with Doconce-based documents), the header and footer are not wanted, while these are needed (at least in a LaTeX context) if the document is stand-alone.
-We have introduce the convention that if ``TITLE:`` or ``#TITLE:`` is found at the beginning of the line (i.e., the document has, or has an intention have, a title), the header and footer are included, otherwise not.
+We have introduced the convention that if ``TITLE:`` is found at the beginning of the line (i.e., the document has a title), the header and footer are included, otherwise not.

 Emacs Doconce Formatter